DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 1. Log into your admin AWS account/role and deploy the CloudFormation Stack with the button above.
 1. Fill in `DdApiKey` and select the appropriate `DdSite`.
-1. All other parameters are optional, leave them as default.
+1. All other parameters are optional, feel free to leave them as default.

-You can find the installed Forwarder under the stack's "Resources" tab.
+1. Click **Create stack.**
 1. Set up triggers to the installed Forwarder either [automatically](https://docs.datadoghq.com/integrations/amazon_web_services/?tab=allpermissions#automatically-setup-triggers) or [manually](https://docs.datadoghq.com/integrations/amazon_web_services/?tab=allpermissions#manually-setup-triggers).
+Note: you can find the installed Forwarder under the stack's "Resources" tab.

-1. Repeat the above steps in another region if you operate in multiple AWS regions.
+Repeat the above steps in another region if you operate in multiple AWS regions.

 ## Updating